matrix-org/synapse-patch-push-rules/README.md

 # Push rules patcher

-Synapse module to create specific push rules when a new user registers
+Synapse module to change the actions of specific push rules when a new user registers.

 ## Installation